Will Your SMB Survive the Unexpected?

 First Make Sure You Have a Solid Canoe

 It all starts with careful planning for your business venture.
 Sure, you’re excited about your idea, but don’t be in a hurry; give yourself ample time to do thorough research.
-Start by finding the right business plan software for your model.
+Start by finding the right business plan template or software for your model.

 After you have a solid business plan, act like your own worst enemy and try to tear it apart.
 Imagine that you’re somebody you think is crazy for coming up with the scheme and try to knock some sense into that person.
 Then think like your competition and figure out ways to beat yourself.
 See any holes?
 Plug them.
 Then attack the plan again.
 And again, until it either crumbles or you can’t think of a way to defeat it.